James Plaskett: Chess career

 At the European Junior Chess Championship 1978/79, which was won by John van der Wiel, Plaskett came third with 8 points out of 13 games.
 At the Junior EC 1979/80 Plaskett reached a shared fourth place with 8.5 points out of 13 games.

 Plaskett achieved the title of International Master in 1981, and became an International Grandmaster in 1985.
+His three GM norms were obtained at the EEC Open in Paris in June 1983 (scoring 8/9 to come first), the 6th Benedictine International in Manchester in September 1983 (scoring 7/9 for first place) and in July 1985 at the Järvenpää International, a 10-player all-play-all invitational event held in Järvenpää, Finland (scoring 7/9 and tying for first place with Hungarian GM István Csom and Swedish IM Axel Ornstein).
 At the Hastings tournament in 1986/87 he achieved 7 points out of 13 games, one point less than the winner Murray Chandler.

 He became British Chess Champion in 1990, with 9 points out of 11 games.
 In 1998 he played in the 73rd Hastings tournament, which was won by Matthew Sadler; James Plaskett reached fifth place with 4.5/9.

 As of 2025 he continues to be active in chess in Spain.

 He has written nine chess books.

 In 1987, at a top-flight chess tournament in Brussels, he presented an endgame study composed circa 1970 by endgame composer Gijs van Breukelen.
 As a result, the famous study is now known as Plaskett's Puzzle.

 Coincidences

 Plaskett has been recording his own experiences of coincidences since the 1980s.
 He has said that the coincidences have seemed to proliferate in response to his own study, and have been seemingly interlinked by recurrent themes or motifs, which he felt may be "an indicator of something glimpsed but yet to be clearly seen or understood."
-He is the author of a semi-autobiographical book, Coincidences. and also maintains a record at his Blog; "Snapshots: A Coincidence Diary".
+He is the author of a semi-autobiographical book, Coincidences and also maintains a blog "Snapshots: A Coincidence Diary".